Nishant-Sarambale-123/aws-devops-zero-to-hero/SQS&SNS.md

 Here you go — **full detailed SQS & SNS notes + interview questions & answers** in a clean, exam-ready format.

 ---
+What is SQS?

+SQS is a message queue.
+Think of it like a line (queue) where messages wait until someone picks them up.

+Producer → sends message

+Queue → stores message

+Consumer → reads and processes message

 # ✅ **Amazon SQS & SNS – Detailed Notes + Interview Q&A**